 Now that we’ve gone through some healthy eating tips, let’s look at what a sustainable health diet should look like.
 The basis of your diet should be high quality, grass-fed, organic proteins.
-Support your body’s functions by ingesting proteins, as well as healthy fats, like the kind that comes from nuts, avocados and olive oils and non-starchy vegetables.
-Eating cruciferous vegetables is a great way to intake anti-inflammatory compounds while filling up on something healthy.
-Cruciferous veggies are members of the broccoli family, and include produce like bok choy, cauliflower, brussel sprouts, cabbage and other leafy green vegetables.
+Support your body’s functions by ingesting proteins as well as healthy fats like the kind that comes from nuts, avocados and olive oils.
+Eating cruciferous vegetables is a great way to take in anti-inflammatory compounds while filling up on healthy, low-calorie foods.
+Cruciferous veggies are members of the broccoli family and include bok choy, cauliflower, Brussels sprouts, cabbage and other leafy green vegetables.
 You should also incorporate fruits and plenty of water, preferably in an alkalized form.

 There’s no magic pill or workout plan you can follow to get the body you want.
-The fact of the matter is, you have to commit to changing your lifestyle and making healthy decisions.
+You have to commit to changing your lifestyle and making healthy eating decisions.
 Whether it’s changing up your diet to incorporate more cruciferous vegetables and lean proteins or finding a workout plan you love, you can learn how to eat healthy and stay active to achieve overall wellness.
 Make your health a priority today and start experiencing greater energy levels and a more joyful existence.

 Ready to perform at your peak and amplify your vitality?

 Learn about the power of healthy eating and feed your mind, body and soul with Tony Robbins’ Ultimate Health Guide.